Little Big Mom: Reception

 The episode originally aired on the Fox network in the United States on January 9, 2000.
 On October 7, 2008, it was released on DVD as part of the box set The Simpsons – The Complete Eleventh Season.
 Staff members Mike Scully, George Meyer, Matt Selman, Carolyn Omine, and Mark Kirkland participated in the DVD audio commentary for the episode.
 Deleted scenes from the episode were also included on the box set.

 While reviewing the eleventh season of The Simpsons, DVD Movie Guide's Colin Jacobson commented: "We've seen 'the family goes to crap without Marge around' episodes in the past, so don't expect any reinvented wheels here.
 Still, the sight of Lisa in charge adds a decent spin, and the leprosy twist – while silly – proves amusing.
 It’s another unexceptional show but one with its moments."

 Before this episode, The Simpsons had referenced Lucille Ball several times.
 Michael Karol wrote in Lucy A to Z that "perhaps the funniest tribute came in ...
 'Little Big Mom.'"
 Dan Castellaneta, who provides the voice of Homer in the series, considers this episode to be one of his personal favorites.

 The "Stupid Sexy Flanders" sequence has become a popular Internet meme.
 Don Caldwell, editor-in-chief of Know Your Meme, stated, "It's not in the top five Simpsons memes" but "it's a pretty big meme as far as Simpsons memes go", explaining "this scene in particular is very memorable and it's really simple and versatile, which is why it has such power as a meme."
 Entertainment writer Tyler Vendetti commented, "The image of Flanders' ass, as well as him saying, 'It feels like I'm wearing nothing at all,' gets stuck in Homer's head in that episode, but it also gets stuck in your head as a viewer, which is why I think that joke has become so popular online."

 Because "Little Big Mom" deals with leprosy, it has never been released in Japan.
+"Little Big Mom" is one of two episodes that never aired in Japan (the other being season 10 episode "Thirty Minutes over Tokyo").
 According to Shari Ross Altarac in her doctoral dissertation "The Adaptation of U.S. Television in Foreign Markets: How France and Japan Put Their Distinctive Spin on The Simpsons", the reason behind this is that "Former segregation laws remain a sensitive topic in Japan, where litigation of leprosy cases and charges of human rights abuses by the Japanese government have ensued" (see Leprosy in Japan).
 At the time the episode aired in January 2000, the Japanese government was even facing numerous lawsuits from former leprosy patients which began in 1998; these lawsuits would not conclude until 2001.